Best Cheap Health Insurance in Minnesota (2026)

 Cheapest health insurance companies in Minnesota

-Medica has the cheapest health insurance in Minnesota, with Silver plans starting at $311 per month.
+HealthPartners, Blue Cross & Blue Shield and UCare have the cheapest health insurance plans in Minnesota, with Silver rates starting at $379 per month before discounts.

 Find Cheap Health Insurance Quotes in Minnesota